JuliaOcean/AIBECS.jl/docs/src/index.md

 If you want to try AIBECS for the first time, this is where you should start.

-- The [ideal age tutorial](@ref ideal-age) is a good place to start.
+- The [ideal age tutorial](@ref idealage) is a good place to start.
     Generate a simple linear model of an idealized tracer in a few lines of code.
 - The [radiocarbon tutorial](@ref radiocarbon) is a little bit more involved, with some nonlinearities and more advanced use of AIBECS features and syntax.
 - The [coupled PO₄–POP model tutorial](@ref P-model) couples 2 interacting tracers, dissolved phosphate and particulate organic phosphorus (POP).
 - The [dust model tutorial](@ref dust-model) simulates some fictitious metals being injected at the ocean–atmosphere interface and being reversibly scavenged.
-- The [river discharge tutorial](@ref river-discharge) similarly simulates another fictitious radioactive tracer that is injected in the ocean by rivers and that decays away as time passes.
+- The [river discharge tutorial](@ref riverdischarge) similarly simulates another fictitious radioactive tracer that is injected in the ocean by rivers and that decays away as time passes.
-- The [groundwater discharge tutorial](@ref groundwater-discharge) is almost identical to the river-discharge tutorial, except it uses groundwater discharge data.
+- The [groundwater discharge tutorial](@ref groundwater-discharge) is almost identical to the riverdischarge tutorial, except it uses groundwater discharge data.

 #### 2. How-to guides